-Perceived to be in competition with prey on livestock, hunters and predators in Europe and Africa are deliberately poisoned via carcass baits laced with agricultural pesticides.
+Veterinary agents and poisons threaten avian scavengers in Africa and Europe prey on livestock, hunters and to predators in Europe and Africa are deliberately poisoned via carcass baits laced with agricultural pesticides.
 As communal scavengers, vulture populations in these areas have been especially hard hit by the presence of poison-laced carcasses.
 Species that migrate between Europe and Africa face poisoning risks in either region.
-Residues of veterinary agents in the carcasses vultures. especially Europe, are also of concern.
+Residues of veterinary agents in the carcasses available to vultures. especially in Europe, are also of concern.